 Income Taxes.
-We recorded a tax provision associated primarily with state income taxes and our subsidiary Supplies Distributors' Canadian and European operations.
-During 2009, we recognized a tax benefit relating to our adoption of a new transfer pricing policy between certain international subsidiaries.
-This policy adoption resulted from the completion of a transfer pricing study and its approval by appropriate tax regulators.
-A valuation allowance has been provided for the majority of our net deferred tax assets as of December 31, 2009 and December 31, 2008, which are primarily related to our net operating loss carryforwards and certain foreign deferred tax assets.
+We recorded a tax provision associated primarily with state income taxes and our subsidiary Supplies Distributors' Canadian and European operations as well as our Philippines operation.
+A valuation allowance has been provided for the majority of our net deferred tax assets, which are primarily related to our net operating loss carryforwards and certain foreign deferred tax assets.
 We expect that we will continue to record an income tax provision associated with state income taxes and Supplies Distributors' Canadian and European results of operations.